CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/product.md

 ## Examples

-To include product informations inside newsletter following code can be used:
+To include product information inside your newsletter the following code can be used:

 ```